ssiraevmaksim/ssiraevmaksim/README.md

-- 👋 Hi, I’m @ssiraevmaksim.
+- 👋 Hi, I’m @ssiraevmaksim
 - 👀 I’m interested in Typescript and Rust.
 - 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on 'PostgreSQL.